NativeScript/docs-v7/start/ns-setup-win.md

 1. Install the latest Node.js [0.10.x](https://nodejs.org/dist/latest-v0.10.x/), [0.12.x](https://nodejs.org/dist/latest-v0.12.x/), [4.x](https://nodejs.org/dist/latest-v4.x/), or [5.x](https://nodejs.org/dist/latest-v5.x/) stable official release.
 We recommend using Node.js v4.x
 1. Install [Chocolatey](https://chocolatey.org) to simplify the installation and configuration of the Android tools and SDKs.
-    1. Run the command prompt as an Administrator.
+    1. Run the command prompt as an administrator.
     1. Copy and paste the following script in the command prompt.

         ```Shell